 Gang aft agley

-Lon managed to pull himself together and the decision was to just keep rolling and go on up there.
-They got out the door and on the road and then I proceeded to have a good cry to myself before pulling things together and trying to figure out something to do that would actually be productive.
-I called the Passport office to find out if there was anyway they could stay open later and explained about trying to get home for the funeral but the lady on the phone basically told me I was out of luck.
+Lon managed to pull himself together, and the decision was just to keep rolling and go on up there.
+They got out the door and on the road, and then I proceeded to have a good cry to myself before pulling things together and trying to figure out something to do that would be productive.
+I called the Passport office to find out if there was a way they could stay open later.
+I explained about trying to get home for the funeral, but the lady on the phone told me I was out of luck.
 They were closing early that day and then the next day was a holiday so I couldn’t even make an appointment for Friday.
-The flight left Sunday and the funeral was the next day!
+The flight left Sunday, and the funeral was the next day!

-After hanging up the phone I sat and thought for a few minutes and remembered talking to Virgil Goode’s assistant at a Leadership Farmville class.
-At the time Virgil Goode was our congressional representative.
+I hung up the phone, sat and thought for a few minutes and remembered talking to Virgil Goode’s assistant at a Leadership Farmville class.
+At the time, Virgil Goode was our congressional representative.
 When asked what types of things she dealt with his assistant told us that one of the common issues people brought to the office was passport problems.
 I got online and looked up the office numbers for our current representative, Robert Hurt.
 I figured DC was as a good a place to start as any and called that office.
 I spoke with a lovely lady there and explained the situation.
-She told me she was very sorry but their office did not deal with passport issues however she gave me the name and number of a lady in their Charlottesville office and explained this type of issue was the Charlottesville lady’s speciality.
-I had to get back to work so I called Charlottesville as I walked to work and spoke with yet another lovely lady who worked for Mr. Hurt.
-I am embarrassed to say I cannot recall her name but I will be forever in her debt.
+She told me she was very sorry, but their office did not deal with passport issues.
+She gave me the name and number of a lady in their Charlottesville office and explained this type of issue was the Charlottesville lady’s speciality.
+I had to get back to work, so I called Charlottesville as I walked to work and spoke with yet another lovely lady who worked for Mr. Hurt.
+I am embarrassed to say I cannot recall her name, but I will be forever in her debt.
 She told me not worry it was possible to get this worked out.
 She told me the most important thing was for Lon and Sean to keep on making their way to DC even though they would not make it in time.
 She gave me her information, then told me to call and give it to Lon and Sean and make sure they kept on the road to DC, then I was to call her back.
-When the boys got to the passport office in DC, if they could not get in to the office they were to call her immediately.
+When the boys got to the passport office in DC if it had closed, they were to call her immediately.